bowed-in/bowed-in.github.io/index.md

 **Anonymous User 1 – Feedback**<br/>
 *The indeed picture looks like it came out of nowhere.
 I think the background could also be improved.
 The messages also don't show who they came from.
 However, I like the idea and the interface is simple and intuitive.*

-As of 5/12 the messages now include the Message from: ___ field to indicate who sent the received message.
+Hello and thank you for your feedback!
+The BowedIn team is happy to inform you that as of May 12th, 2021, the messages now include a header that indicates who sent the message.

 **Anonymous User 2 – Feedback**<br/>
 *I like how the footer is moving with the screen, email links to the mail application, presentation is very organized.
 I think you can improve on messages box (since it's just a white box maybe add a text saying no message), not sure about the purpose of message button.*

-As of 5/12 the student and company home pages now present a message 'No new messages' if the user does not have any messages and there is no longer a plain white box on the users home page.
+Thank you for your feedback!
+The BowedIn team is happy to inform you that as of May 12th, 2021, the messages will no longer have just a plain white box.
+If there are no messages, the home pages now present a message 'No new messages' if the user does not have any messages.

 **Anonymous User 3 – Feedback**<br/>
 *You should change interests to skills on the registration form to better reflect the profile card.
 The NavBar is confusing.
 I wish you had a home page or about us page that describes what the website does after you sign up/in.
 I don't know if the BowedIn link at the top is supposed to direct me to my profile page or my home page, and it almost looks like it's neither.
 Also what is the message button supposed to do?*

+Thank you for your thorough feedback!
+An information page is currently in the works right now and the team is currently brainstorming on how to make the navigation bar and home pages more clear.

 **Anonymous User 4 – Feedback**<br/>
 *Some of the buttons don't actually do anything.
 The message button when you log in will not message anyone, but when you type something then press submit, it will work.
 The home pages look nice though.
 I also like the moving footer.*

+Thank you for your feedback and we will fixed it after our next development release.

 **Anonymous User 5 – Feedback**<br/>
 *I like the green and all the background visuals.
 It gives it a nice feel to it.
 However, most of the buttons don't work and some of the pages feel empty.
 The signin and register pages could use something to make it feel less empty.*

+We are happy to hear you like the green and mahalo for your feedback!
+The BowedIn team is currently brainstorming to make the sign-in and register pages look better.

 **Anonymous User 6 - Feedback**<br/>
 *The Landing page looks nice!
 Very clean and modern UI.
 I enjoyed the animated buttons - very cool!
 Overall the app is very easy to use.
 It is however not very intuitive to use.
 I found myself confused and not certain what the exact point of the app was.
 An introduction page could be useful.
 Additionally if I were a student, I think it would be cool to have more control over the search filter on the search page.
 Overall great job on the app!*

+Thank you for your feedback!
+An information page is currently in the works right now to make the website as a whole more intuitive.
+We agree that it would be cool and it would be a great addition for future implementations.

 ## Developer Guide